chef/chef-workstation/docs-chef-io/content/workstation/chef-workstation-app.md

 Start `Chef Workstation App` from your Applications folder.

-## Managing cookbooks
+## Chef Workstation App Window

-To access the cookbook management dashboard, select "Manage Cookbooks" in the CWA tray app menu (Windows) or the application menu (Mac).
+The Chef Workstation App window lets you manage Cookbooks and Chef repositories.
+Open the Chef Workstation App window by selecting **Manage Cookbooks** from the Chef Workstation App menu in the menu bar (macOS) or taskbar (Windows).

 ### Linking repositories